terrychou/Locu/README.md

   - all the arguments
   - `hello world I’m here where are you?`
 * {*n*}
-  - number *n* represents the position of the argument
+  - number *n* represents the position of the component
   - negative positions mean ones in the opposite direction
   - {4} means `here`
-  - {-2} means the last second argument thus equals to {4} in the example
+  - {-2} means the last second component thus equals to {4} in the example
 * {*n*,*m*}
-  - arguments in range from poistion *n* through *m*
+  - components in range from poistion *n* through *m*
   - negative positions are supported too
   - if *n* is omitted, it is filled by the beginning
   - if *m* is omitted, it is filled by the end